 Let’s start with the basics: what does a taxonomy mean outside of the context of DAM?
-Collins Dictionary defines taxonomy as “the process of naming and classifying things into groups within a larger system, according to their similarities and differences.”
+Cambridge Dictionary defines taxonomy as “a system for naming and organizing things, especially plants and animals, into groups that share similar qualities”.
 Simply put, it’s grouping things into multi-level categories, to highlight their similarities.

 You’ve likely seen taxonomies used in other business cases, like building a website, but to understand taxonomy, we’re going back even further.

 Does this look familiar?

 Most people are first introduced to taxonomy in high school biology, where they learned how to name, define and classify living organisms.
 Using a series of classifications, they’re taught to identify animals, plants, fungi, and more.

 For example, here’s the classification of a domestic house cat:

 Animalia > Chordata > Mammalia > Carnivora > Felidae > Felis Domesticus